Islandora/documentation/docs/technical-documentation/rest-signposting.md

 ```

 ### Requesting a Media
-If we were to inspect one of the Media associated with this Node (which we would've gotten in the response above), the
+If we were to inspect one of the Media associated with this node (which we would've gotten in the response above), the
 results would look like:

 ```bash